Written by Jocelyn (she/her), student

 Be true to your goals!

 Of course, you can always decide what to add on to your degree later.
-You don't have to be decided the second you apply or accept your offer!
-Ultimately, you know what you’re working toward.
+You don't have to decide the second you apply or accept your offer!
+Ultimately, you’ll know what you’re working toward.

-However, if you're ever unsure about what to do, have a chat with your academic advisor (like a guidance counsellor just for your program/major) and they’ll be able help put you on the right path.
+However, if you're ever unsure about what to do, have a chat with your academic advisor (a counsellor for your program/major) and they’ll be able help put you on the right path.
 You may also want to take advantage of free resources at your university’s career resource centre.

 Maybe you’ll specialize, maybe you’ll keep your options open, or maybe you’ll be somewhere in the middle.
 Good luck with your decision!